Careers360 Logo

 NCERT Solutions for Exercise 13.2 Class 10 Maths Chapter 13 - Surface Area and Volumes

-This exercise has eight questions that require students to visualize the shapes as described in the problem statements, then break up the figure, especially those types of figures whose volume or the formula to find its volume is known to us.
-So that we can very easily determine their volumes and either add them or subtract them to get the final volume of the final resultant figure.
-10th class Maths exercise 13.2 answers are designed as per the students demand covering comprehensive, step by step solutions of every problem.
-Practice these questions and answers to command the concepts, boost confidence and in depth understanding of concepts.
-Students can find all exercise together using the link provided below
+This exercise has eight questions as per the NCERT Books that require students to visualise the shapes as described in the problem statements, then break up the figure, especially those types of figures whose volume or the formula to find its volume is known to us.
+So that we can very easily determine their volumes and either add them or subtract them to get the final volume of the resultant figure.
+10th class Maths exercise 12.2 NCERT solutions are designed as per the students' demand, covering comprehensive, step-by-step solutions of every problem.
+Practice these questions and answers to command the concepts, boost confidence and in-depth understanding of concepts.
+Students can find all exercises together using the link provided below.

-Download Free Pdf of NCERT Solutions for Class 10 Maths chapter 13 exercise 13.2
+Download Free PDF of NCERT Solutions for Class 10 Maths Chapter 12 Exercise 12.2

 Download PDF

-Assess NCERT Solutions for Class 10 Maths chapter 13 exercise 13.2
+Assess NCERT Solutions for Class 10 Maths Chapter 12 Exercise 12.2

-Q1 A solid is in the shape of a cone standing on a hemisphere with both their radii being equal to 1 cm and the height of the cone is equal to its radius.
-Find the volume of the solid in terms of \pi .
+Q1.
+A solid is in the shape of a cone standing on a hemisphere, with both their radii being equal to 1 cm, and the height of the cone is equal to its radius.
+Find the volume of the solid in terms of π.

 Answer: